theesociologist/les-chiffres/README.md

 - Restart the game if unexpected behavior occurs.

 # Credits
-Developed by theesociologis, an alchemist sent to planet earth from a galaxy far, far away.
+Developed by theesociologist, an alchemist sent to planet earth from a galaxy far, far away.